AlexShRz/alette-os/apps/marketing/docs/partnership.md

 :::

 :::details How do I cancel my sponsorship?
-To cancel your sponsorship visit the Polar customer portal.
+To cancel your sponsorship please contact alexshrozanov@gmail.com.
-Your benefits will remain active after cancellation, until the end of your current billing period.
 :::

 :::details Are sponsorships refundable?